legit-gaming/legit-gaming.github.io/HtmlRefresh.md

 HTML works by creating a .html file (MyVideoGames.html for example).
 Within the .html file, you define your page using special html tags.
 Tags are the words between the greater than / less than brackets: <>.
 An example of a tag is \<b>.

-Every html file begins with \<!DOCTYPE html> and will haven a beginning and ending \<html> tag.
+Every html file begins with \<!DOCTYPE html> and will have a beginning and ending \<html> tag.
 An example html file looks like:

 \<!DOCTYPE html>